-The first part is how you get prospects into a conversation, the second part is knowing what messaging resonates with prospects for them to continue down the sales funnel.
+The first part is how you get prospects into a conversation.
+The second part is knowing what messaging resonates with prospects for them to continue down the sales funnel.

 Within the context of outbound sales, the contact rate is the percentage of leads used versus dialogues actually achieved.

 Contactability is the rate of which your sales rep succeeds in initially getting in touch with a lead.
-We (sales) should take into account multiple factors when analyzing the effectiveness of an outbound team, and measure the different elements that are required for conversations to take place.
+We (sales) should take into account multiple factors when analyzing the effectiveness of an outbound team.
+And also measure the different elements that are required for conversations to take place.

-The days of simply giving SDRs a large number of contacts and hoping the phone number of each is correct are gone.
-We recognize that making contact is harder than ever, meaning we need more sophisticated approaches to outbound sales.
-So, here we will take you through the sales KPIs to measure to improve your team’s contactability.
+The days of simply giving SDRs a large number of contacts and hoping the phone number of each is correct are over.
+Making contact with prospects is harder than ever, meaning we need a more sophisticated approach to outbound sales.

 So, here we will take you through the modern contact rate KPIs to measure and how to improve them step by step.